 It’s not all doom and gloom

-Whilst all this sounds a bit bleak, there is still hope for a better future.
-Although we’ve mostly highlighted the bad points above, it should be noted that the figures mainly relate to how any electrical energy is generated in the first place; either for car/battery production or when recharging the car battery once the EV is in everyday use by the consumer.
+Whilst this may all sound a bit bleak if you’re a fan of electric cars, there’s still hope for a better future.
+Although we’ve mostly highlighted the bad points about EVs above, it should be noted that the figures mainly relate to how any electrical energy is generated in the first place; either for car/battery production or when recharging the car battery once the EV is in everyday use by the consumer.

 Peter Carlsson, current Technical Account Manager at Northvolt AB is a case in point – He’s attempting to build a 4 billion Euro plant in Sweden that will run on hydropower.
 If this comes to fruition then the carbon footprint of your new EV will be significantly less.
 Furthermore, Tesla already manufactures electric car batteries at their Nevada ‘Gigafactory’ plant using solar power and also have plans to do something similar in Europe and Shanghai.